Maize-Genetics-and-Genomics-Database/PanEffect/README.md

 - Python librairies argparse, biopython, collections, csv, pandas, torch
 - The esm-variant tools works using a CPUs but runs a lot faster on GPU hardware.

-## Variant effect heatmmaps for a reference genome
+## Variant effect heat maps for a reference genome

 Download and install the tool esm-variants from github: https://github.com/ntranoslab/esm-variants and run the following command.